jasencarroll/CafeFausse/README.md

 ## Running Development

 ### Backend

+- Complete the steps above with PostgreSQL.
+- `cp .env.example .env` and update the file with your PostgreSQL User password.
 - Start a virtual env in the `Flask-backend` directory by `python -m venv .venv`.
 - Activate the virtual env with `source .venv/bin/activate`.
 - Install the requirements with `pip install -r requirements.txt`
-- Run your Flask app with Gunicorn using `python app.py` to serve the built React app.*
+- Run your Flask app with Gunicorn using `python app.py` to serve the API for the React app.*
 - Once that is successful you can switch to using a production server with Gunicorn by `gunicorn app:app -b 127.0.0.1:5000`.

 ### Frontend

 - Navigate to `reactjsx-client`
 - Run `npm install` in this directory.
 - Run `npm start` in reactjsx-client for development with hot reloading.
 - Open `http://localhost:8080` in your favorite browser.

+### Troubleshooting

 *Note: Sometimes you will still get a permission error for the new user you created even if you successfully granted them permission earlier.
 You'll need to follow: